biodiversity-aq/SCAR2022_structuring-and-managing-biological-data-workshop/README.md

 ## Acknowledgement

 Thank you Anton Van de Putte for giving the presentation and our student intern Aaron Roex for assisting the workshop organization.
-We appreciate everyone who attended the sessions.
+We appreciate everyone who attended the workshop.
 I thank myself for being awesome.